Skip to content

 AI Assistant Integration (MCP)

-Bindery includes a bundled MCP server that makes your book's chapters, notes, and search index available to AI assistants directly inside VS Code.
+Bindery includes a bundled MCP server that makes your book's chapters, notes, search index, memory, and translation data available to AI assistants directly inside VS Code.

 GitHub Copilot Chat — tools are registered automatically when the extension activates.
 Use #bindery_search, #bindery_get_chapter, etc. in chat.